wboykinm/billmorris.io/blog/content/posts/2023-08-17_land-tiles/index.md

 ![2](images/2.png)

 ### Combine the two
 This is the really facinating bit.
-I'm accustomed to using [PostGIS]() for all my spatial SQL needs, but I'm getting more and more fond of the capabilities of SpatiaLite, which is a spatial function module for SQLite.
+I'm accustomed to using [PostGIS](https://postgis.net/) for all my spatial SQL needs, but I'm getting more and more fond of the capabilities of SpatiaLite, which is a spatial function module for SQLite.
 And guess what you can use right out of the box with the aforementioned `ogr2ogr` toolset?
 Yep; SQLite.
-There's actually quite a bit you can shoehorn into an inline argument:
+There's actually quite a bit you can shoehorn into the inline `-sql` argument:

 ```sh
 ogr2ogr \